kirillApanasiuk/CleanningManagement/README.md

 #### We believe in enhancing the world of energy production, sales and trading by building pioneering software.

 One of our core software products automates the current way of energy trading.
-We need to build service oriented REST APIs allowing 3rd party services and business customers to places their orders.
+We build service oriented REST APIs allowing 3rd party services and business customers to places their orders.

 Those API-driven solutions, we are building, do implement custom user-oriented logic by the way aggregations of orders are made.